Adderall Neurotoxicity: How Dangerous Is It?

 What Is Adderall?

-Adderall is a mixture of the stimulant drugs amphetamine and dextroamphetamine.
-It is a prescription medication dispensed to treat attention deficit hyperactivity disorder (ADHD).
-The FDA issues a black box warning on the drug’s labeling that tells consumers of its high potential for abuse and associated risks of drug dependence, cardiovascular complications, and even death from misuse.
+The FDA issues a black box warning on the drug’s labeling that tells consumers of its high potential for misuse and associated risks of drug dependence, cardiovascular complications, and even death from misuse.

 As a stimulant drug, Adderall is effective in honing focus and attention levels in those suffering from ADHD.
 It also promotes wakefulness and decreases appetite.

-What Is Adderall Neurotoxicity?
+What Is Neurotoxicity?

-Additional side effects of Adderall use include:
+Adverse effects of Adderall misuse can include:

 - Significant weight loss.